ONSdigital/survey-assist-api/docs/guide.md

 ### Classification Endpoint
 - **Path**: `/v1/survey-assist/classify`
 - **Method**: POST
-- **Description**: Classifies job titles and descriptions into SIC codes using LLM models
+- **Description**: Classifies job titles and descriptions into SIC codes using vector store similarity search and LLM models
 - **Request Body**:
   - `llm` (required): The LLM model to use ("chat-gpt" or "gemini")
   - `type` (required): Type of classification ("sic", "soc", or "sic_soc")